flintlib/arb/doc/source/arf.rst

     Sets *z* to *x* rounded to the nearest integer in the direction specified by *rnd*.
 If rnd is *ARF_RND_NEAR*, rounds to the nearest even integer in case of a tie.

-Aborts if *x* is infinite, NaN or if the exponent is unreasonably large.
+    This method aborts if *x* is infinite or NaN, or if the exponent of *x* is so large that allocating memory for the result fails.

+    Warning: this method will allocate a huge amount of memory to store the result if the exponent of *x* is huge.
+Memory allocation could succeed even if the required space is far larger than the physical memory available on the machine, resulting in swapping.
+It is recommended to check that *x* is within a reasonable range before calling this method.

 .. function:: slong arf_get_si(const arf_t x, arf_rnd_t rnd)